meltyourface/blank/posts/Trials-as-Rites-of-Passage/Contemporary-Vision-Quest-for-Personal-Growth/index.md

 ## Ascension of the Spirit

-Objective: To facilitate a contemporary rite of passage for individuals transitioning into a new stage of life.
+**Objective**: To facilitate a contemporary rite of passage for individuals transitioning into a new stage of life.

-Influences: Traditional vision quests, ancient rites of passage, modern technology, and communion with nature.
+**Influences**: Traditional vision quests, ancient rites of passage, modern technology, and communion with nature.

 ### I. Preparation Phase